 You May Also Like

-Pursuing Relevant Science A Lifelong Love of Astronomy Objects of Our Affection: ‘Golden Orioles’“Beer is proof that God loves us and wants us to be happy.”
+Curate This ‘We Do Still Exist, and We’re Thriving.’
+Objects of Our Affection: Gort“Beer is proof that God loves us and wants us to be happy.”
 It’s unclear who first said that—the quote is most often misattributed to Benjamin Franklin—but it conveys a kind of devotion to the drink that extends back through human history.

 Thousands of years ago, beer was an important part of ancient Egyptian ceremonies and a staple of their diet—alcohol’s natural sanitizing properties made it safer than water.
 Some researchers have posited that beer was a key factor behind the development of agriculture, shaping early civilizations and even the geologic record.
 It was a different beverage than the India pale ales and pilsners we enjoy today—with a thicker consistency and lower alcohol content.
 And Egyptians brewed it abundantly.
 Some estimates have suggested that Egyptian brewers were able to produce volumes comparable to modern microbreweries.